dartmouth-cs52/dartmouth-cs52.github.io/lectures/12_intro_to_databases/index_slides.md

 ???
 * set operations, unions, intersections etc
 * right out join, left inner join
-* won't be needing this in this class, but it'll be on the quiz!
-KIDDING
+* won't be needing this in this class
-* natural join - all columns are kept from both but only where matching key
+* **natural join - all columns are kept from both but only where matching key**
 * btw - when i first proposed this course had a full week on databases and curriculum committee laughed

 ---